 Coaching shares a lot of competencies with many other helping professions, from counselling to mentoring to therapy, and if you’re someone that has some of the skills and aptitudes of coaching already, then you might consider teaching yourself further techniques or models through books, podcasts or videos.

-Distance learning is a popular approach for people with busy schedules or full-time jobs, those who live further from a training centre, or individuals simply wanting to complete assignments at their own pace.
+Distance learning is a popular approach for people with busy schedules or full-time jobs, or individuals simply wanting to complete assignments at their own pace.
 It often only requires a computer and internet connection and the course will usually be a combination of notes and recorded lectures and in some instances may also use livestream video conferencing as well as group chat forums.

 Formal, Professional Coach Training